 Original review below...

-Simply pay Apple $9.99/£9.99 per month and in return you can stream as much music as you like, as many times as you like, on as many devices as you like.
+Simply pay Apple $9.99/£9.99 per month you can stream as much music as you like, as many times as you like, on as many devices as you like.

 You can do this from inside the stock Music app on your iPhone, iPad, iPod touch, Apple Watch or with iTunes on your PC or Mac.
-Back in November 2016, Apple took the step of also releasing an Android app, opening up the music streaming service to audiophiles outside Apple's walled garden.
+Even Android users can use the service, which might come as a surprise when Apple likes to wall-off its hardware and services.

 Apple Music also offers extensive music discovery channels including round-the-clock radio station 'Beats 1' featuring renowned radio DJs like Zane Lowe, as well as social features that aim to put artists and bands closer to their fans.
 It's all exciting stuff.